About Us

 Sara's degree in Psychology & Child Development from the University of Utah fueled her passion for guiding young developing minds.

 Although Sara has over 25 years experience in early childcare, and has been running Child's Element since 2017, her desire to deepen her knowledge in this field continues.
-In the Spring of 2025, Sara completed her Nature & Forest Therapy Guide Certificate with an emphasis on Guiding children and youth.
+In the Spring of 2025, Sara became a Guide for Forest Therapy & Forest Bathing with an emphasis on Guiding children, families, and mothers.

 This education has allowed Sara to incorporate new trainings for Teachers to support Children in further connecting with nature during class time.